huytruong1810/Generative-Adversarial-Mutation-Evolution-in-Augmenting-Topologies/README.md

 I implemented the NeuroEvolution of Augmenting Topologies (NEAT) algorithm proposed by Kenneth O. Stanley (to learn more, please read research paper at http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) as a control for non-deterministically producing agent functions/solution.
 My version of NEAT implementation involves initializing a population of primitively defined solution architectures/parameters and evolving them until a "well-performing" solution is found.
 At a high level, my implementation for evolution includes the following steps: speciating the population of solution architectures using a genomic distance function, having individuals in a species perform in the Wumpus environment while training them using the actor-critic method so high-performing individuals can be yielded while low-performing ones are evicted, terminating species that exceed the minimum threshold of individual counts, and finally, having successful species reproduce using a genetic algorithm to fill in the spot of evicted individuals.
 This implementation ensures that the inflow of newborn individual solutions and outflow of evicted solutions are maintained at consistent rates sustaining a stable population count.
 Moreover, speciation ensures the retention of a diverse population of solution architectures, thus, maintaining and parallelly developing a promising hypothesis space.

-The NEAT Driver and NEAT UI Controllers had been completely implemented by Fall 2020.

 At the design level of the solution/network architectures, a Long Short-Term Memory (LSTM) is attached to an Actor-Critic architecture.
 The LSTM's role is to tune a useful sequential memory processor that maps the space of environment observation sequence to elevated feature space for the Actor-Critic architecture.
 Therefore, I named this area the "Memory Retention Unit" (MRU) of the network architecture.
 The "Actor-Critic Unit" (ACU) would map this feature space to an action-distribution and state-value space respectively.
 In a training session, after each full forward pass from percept history to action decision/state-value opinion, the environment returns rewards which are inputs to policy gradient calculation for actor training and loss minimization for critic training.
 The back gradients of these two ACU subunits are, then, passed into the Memory Retention Unit to "service" the LSTM gates.